knative/docs/docs/bookstore/page-1/pg1-review-svc-1.md

     kubectl describe broker bookstore-broker
     ```

-### **Step 3: Create SinkBinding between Node.js server and broker**
+### **Step 3: Create a SinkBinding between the Node.js server and Broker**

 ![Image](images/image15.png)

 Hardcoding URLs to connect with Kubernetes services in your application can be limiting and inflexible.
-SinkBinding dynamically injects the URL of the Kubernetes service into your application.
+A SinkBinding dynamically injects the URL of the Kubernetes service into your application.

 Learn more about SinkBinding [here](https://knative.dev/docs/eventing/custom-event-source/sinkbinding/) and the [spec schema](https://knative.dev/docs/eventing/custom-event-source/sinkbinding/reference/)!